Youngdi/makei18n/README.md

 ![N|Solid](https://i.imgur.com/QPlwHgC.png?1)

 To make your `chrome extension i18n` so easy.
 Just input your csv file then it will automatic generate `_locales` for you.
-There is 23 countries language prefix in default and feel free to customize your own.
+It transfers 23 countries's language into i18 format in default and feel free to customize your own.

 ## Installation
-Run: `$ npm install makei18n --save`
+Run: `npm install makei18n --save`
 ## csv file format
 `Note`: csv file must follows this pattern "key","EN","CHT","CHS","Czech","German","French","Others..."